youngminpark2559/kaggle/human-protein-atlas-image-classification/README.md

 #### Introduction
-- Problem: Image classification which has multi label
+- Problem: Image classification which has multiple labels to single input data
-- Protein is composed of multiple elements
+- There are 28 proteins in labels
-- Each image of this dataset shows one protein
+- Multiple proteins can be shown in one image
-- That one protein is composed of 28 candidate elements
+- 28 proteins have different shapes
-- It means one image has multiple labels like [one_img,[label1,label2,label3]]
+- Multiple labels means one image can have multiple labels like [one_image,[protein_label1,protein_label2,protein_label3]]
-- And dataset is quite imbalance which means, for example, label1 shows up very frequently, label2 shows very rarely
+- And dataset is quite imbalance which means, for example, protein_label1 shows up very frequently, protein_label2 shows very rarely
 - You should manage that imbalance in the process of training

 #### Libraries